 #6 Get a Co-Signer

 Having a family member or friend with a strong credit history co-sign your loan can significantly improve your chances of approval.
 Keep in mind that if you fail to make payments, it will negatively impact both your and your co-signer’s credit.
+If you have bd credit, adding a co-signer with established significantly improves the mortgage preapproval process.

 #7 Demonstrate Strong Income and Employment Stability